-- Backing up your personal information-You can use Windows tools to back up your personal information (see Using Windows tools on page 52). - Creating a restore point-You can use Windows tools to create a restore point (see Using Windows tools on page 52). - Creating recovery media (select products only)-You can use HP Recovery Manager or HP Cloud Recovery Download Tool (select products only) to create recovery media (see Creating HP Recovery media (select products only) on page 52). - Restoring and recovery-Windows offers several options for restoring from backup, refreshing the computer, and resetting the computer to its original state (see Using Windows tools on page 52). - Removing the Recovery Partition-To remove the Recovery partition to reclaim hard drive space (select products only), select the Remove Recovery Partition option of HP Recovery Manager.
-For more information, see Removing the HP Recovery partition (select products only) on page 56.
+- Backing up your personal information-You can use Windows tools to back up your personal information (see Using Windows tools on page 49). - Creating a restore point-You can use Windows tools to create a restore point (see Using Windows tools on page 49). - Creating recovery media (select products only)-You can use the HP Cloud Recovery Download Tool (select products only) to create recovery media (see Using the HP Cloud Recovery Download Tool to create recovery media (select products only) on page 49). - Restoring and recovery-Windows offers several options for restoring from backup, refreshing the computer, and resetting the computer to its original state (see Using Windows tools on page 49). - IMPORTANT: If you will be performing recovery procedures on a tablet, the tablet battery must be at least 70% charged before you start the recovery process.